-However, some minor side effects have been reported and include nausea, vomiting, diarrhea and an upset stomach.
+However, some minor side effects have been reported, including nausea, vomiting, diarrhea, and an upset stomach.

 These can be avoided by starting with small doses, such as 1 teaspoon (5 mL) and increasing intake slowly.
 Once tolerated, MCT oil can be taken by the tablespoon.

 Some sources discourage people with type 1 diabetes from taking medium-chain triglycerides due to the accompanying production of ketones.

 It’s thought that high levels of ketones in the blood may increase the risk of ketoacidosis, a very serious condition that can occur in people with type 1 diabetes.

 However, the nutritional ketosis a low-carb diet causes is completely different than diabetic ketoacidosis, a very serious condition that a lack of insulin causes.

-In people with well-controlled diabetes and healthy blood sugar levels, the amount of ketones remain within a safe range even during ketosis.
+In people with well-controlled diabetes and healthy blood sugar levels, ketone levels remain within a safe range even during ketosis.

-There are limited studies available that explore the use of MCTs in type 1 diabetes.
-However, some have been conducted with no harmful effects (
+There are limited studies available that explore the use of MCTs in those with type 1 diabetes.
+However, some have been conducted and observed no harmful effects (

 MCT oil is safe for most people, but there are no clear dosage guidelines.
 Start with small doses and gradually increase your intake.

 Medium-chain triglycerides have many potential health benefits.

 While they’re not a ticket to dramatic weight loss, they may provide a modest benefit.
 The same can be said for their role in endurance exercise.

 For these reasons, adding MCT oil to your diet may be worth a try.

-However, remember that whole food sources like coconut oil and grass-fed dairy have additional benefits that are not found in supplements.
+However, remember that food sources like coconut oil and grass-fed dairy provide additional benefits that are not offered by supplements.